tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

 For Nvim-R on HPCC visit Quick Demo slide [here](https://girke.bioinformatics.ucr.edu/GEN242/custom/slides/R_for_HPC/NvimR.html#11).

 1. Download `*.Rmd` or `*.R` file.
 These so called source files are always linked on the top right corner of each tutorial.
 The ones for this tutorial are [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rbasics/rbasics/).
-    File download can be accomplished via `wget` or with save function in a user’s web browser.
+    The file download can be accomplished via `wget` or with save function in a user’s web browser.

 2. Load `*.Rmd` or `*.R` file in Neovim (Nvim-R) or RStudio.